kachark/rust-optimal-transport/README.md

 This library provides solvers for performing regularized and unregularized Optimal Transport in Rust.

 Heavily inspired by [Python Optimal Transport](https://pythonot.github.io), this library provides the following solvers:
-- Earth Movers Distance using [Network simplex](https://github.com/nbonneel/network_simplex)
+- [Network simplex](https://github.com/nbonneel/network_simplex) algorithm for linear program / Earth Movers Distance
 - Sinkhorn Knopp
 - Unbalanced Sinkhorn Knopp

 ## Installation

-The library has been tested on MacOSX.
-It requires a C++ compiler for building/installing the EMD solver and relies on the following Rust libraries:
+The library has been tested on macOS.
+It requires a C++ compiler for building the EMD solver and relies on the following Rust libraries:

 - cxx 1.0
 - nalgebra 0.29.0